Environment | Value natural resources

 Co-creating shoes from recycled tires with Soles4Souls Asia (Indonesia)

-Working with partner shoe brands to manufacture shoes in their factories, the goal is to turn 40,000 tires into about 400,000 pairs of shoes by the end of 2022, diverting end-of-life tires from landfills and putting them to good use.
-These shoes will be distributed to people in need around the world and/or sold through various outlets with a portion set for donations.
+Working with partner shoe brands to manufacture shoes in their factories, the goal was to turn 40,000 tires into about 400,000 pairs of shoes by the end of 2022, diverting end-of-life tires from landfills and putting them to good use.
+These shoes were distributed to people in need around the world and/or sold through various outlets with a portion set for donations.

-The partnership will give these Bridgestone tires a new lease of life as soles for shoes, helping drive toward a circular economy that eliminates waste through the continual use of resources.
-Additionally, Bridgestone Indonesia has pledged 60,000 USD to assist Soles4Souls Asia in their global relief efforts to expand the project.
+The partnership has given these Bridgestone tires a new lease on life as soles for shoes, helping the drive toward a circular economy that eliminates waste through the continual use of resources.
+Additionally, Bridgestone Indonesia has pledged US$60,000 to assist Soles4Souls Asia in expanding the project and its global relief efforts.

 For more information, see news release.